leedx1/unionpeer_adfree/README.md

 # unionpeer_adfree
-a simple scripts to remove unionpeer.org
+a simple scripts to remove ad from unionpeer.org